Post 16 Options: Technical Learning (now and in the future)

 It depends what level of course you are applying for and the kind of technical course you want to study.

-Level 3 learning tend to require GCSE grades at 4 and above including English and maths.
+• Level 3 learning tends to require GCSE grades at 4 and above including English and maths.

-As noted above, the level of course you do depends on the kind of course you want to study.
+As noted above, the level of course you can get onto with your grades depends on the kind of course you want to study.

-For the new T-Levels you will definitely have to achieve GCSEs at 4 or above, and in some cases higher e.g. a grade 5 or 6 might be preferred for courses related to engineering (because of the maths and science content).
+• For T Levels you will usually have to achieve GCSEs at 5 or above, and in some cases higher e.g. a grade 6 might be preferred for courses related to engineering (because of the maths and science content).

 No matter what you choose to do always check with each college or sixth form because they set their own entry requirements.